aws-samples/draw-an-app/README.md

 ## Troubleshooting

+1. Node.js Issues:
+   - Verify Node.js installation: `node --version`
+   - Clear npm cache: `npm cache clean --force`
+   - Delete node_modules and reinstall: `rm -rf node_modules && npm install`

-1. Webcam Issues (for webcam-based flow):
+2. Webcam Issues (for webcam-based flow):
    - Ensure your webcam is properly connected
    - Check if other applications are using the webcam
    - Try different camera indices if multiple cameras are present

-2. AWS Bedrock Access:
+3. AWS Bedrock Access:
    - Verify AWS credentials are correctly set
    - Ensure you have access to the Claude 3 Sonnet model
    - Check AWS region configuration

-3. Python Environment:
+4. Python Environment:
    - Ensure virtual environment is activated
    - Verify all dependencies are installed correctly
    - Check Python version compatibility

-4. Streamlit Interface Issues:
+5. Streamlit Interface Issues:
    - Ensure Streamlit is installed correctly (`pip install streamlit`)
    - Check if the uploaded image is in a supported format
    - Verify the image file size is not too large